Vargodl/DVwords-WeekenStrung/README.md

 Sadly, in the last year and a half of membership, the JCC has had at least 2 bomb threats…which is unfortunate, frightening and representative of the increasing anti-semitism in most parts of the world, including the USA.

-The New England Patriots owner Robert Frost via his Foundation to Combat Antisemitism—introduced the blue square emoji as a symbol of solidarity with the Jewish people as part of the #StandUpToJewishHate campaign.
+The New England Patriots owner Robert Kraft via his Foundation to Combat Antisemitism—introduced the blue square emoji as a symbol of solidarity with the Jewish people as part of the #StandUpToJewishHate campaign.
 I support and endorse this.
 (As an aside, Robert and his recently deceased first wife, Myrna, were great supporters of Brandeis causes.
 He probably still is.)

 #🟦,  #StandUpToJewishHate